 Home Energy Water Work Economy Solution Politics Team Product Recycling Cars Ships Aircrafts Promotion

 The point X where the workers and employees end up on the street

-After 1945, the economy was back to where it was in 1890, and many cities in Europe were badly damaged.
-So there was a huge need, the economy shot up by the need, new production facilities and processes to the same extent as before the Second World War by the war economy.
-In the USA, on the other hand, a catastrophe was looming, and the economy there, which had been ramped up for the war, was in danger of collapsing again.
-But now the USA invented the so-called "American way of life" The conversion from war to peace mass production.
-This was achieved not least thanks to a new medium from Germany: television.
-With television it was possible to create artificial needs where people lived, in their homes, in their living rooms.
-First of all, the world economy rose and rose.
-Cheap energies also contributed to this ongoing boom.
+After 1945 the economy was at the level it had been in 1890 and in Europe many cities suffered major damage.
+So there was a huge demand, and the economy, boosted by new production facilities and processes, skyrocketed to the same extent as it had before the Second World War due to the war economy.
+In the USA, on the other hand, catastrophe was looming, and the economy there, which had been ramped up for the war, was in danger of collapsing again.
+But now the USA invented the so-called "American Way of Life": the transition from wartime to peacetime mass production.
+This was made possible not least by a new medium from Germany: television.
+Television made it possible to create artificial needs where people lived, in their homes, in their living rooms.
+So the global economy initially grew and grew.
+Cheap energy also contributed to this sustained boom.
 But around 1968 the saturation point was reached.
-This means that the first major reconstruction was complete, almost everyone had the new household appliances that were advertised, and that the rest of the home was also set up for the time being.
-The largest investments had also been made and so the characteristics of economic growth, capital growth and profit intersected.
-From this point X onwards, the exponential growth of capital takes full effect.
-Plenty of goods were still sold, there was still a lot of room for improvement, especially with motor vehicles, new picture and sound devices came onto the market, traveling abroad in summer became fashionable... but from this point X it was no longer possible to realize capital growth with only economic growth.
-Now the profits had to be increased in order to be able to realize the enormous increase in capital.
+This means that the first major reconstruction was complete, almost everyone owned the advertised new household appliances and was otherwise already settled in.
+The largest investments had also been made, and thus the curves of economic growth, capital appreciation, and profits intersected.
+From this point X (around 1968), the exponential growth of capital entered a new upward phase.
+While goods were still being sold in abundance, there was still considerable room for improvement, especially in motor vehicles, new video and audio equipment was coming onto the market, and traveling abroad in the summer became fashionable... but from this point X, it was no longer possible to reflect the increase in capital with economic growth alone.
+Now, profits had to be increased in other ways to realize the enormous increase in capital.

-through real rationalization
+Full employment through real rationalization

 On the "Solution" page you can read how this is supposed to work and why it never worked the way it is and will never work.

-To the top To the top English Deutsch
+To the top

+Home Energy Water Work Economy Solution Politics Team Product Recycling Cars Ships Aircrafts Promotion